Wild Horses (Rolling Stones song): Chart performance

+Certifications

 The Sundays' version

 The Sundays recorded the song in 1992.
-It was released as the B-side to the UK single version of "Goodbye" on Parlophone and on the American release of their second album Blind.
+It was released as the B-side to the UK single version of "Goodbye" on Parlophone and on the American release of their second album, Blind.
 It was later released as a promotional single on DGC Records in the United States.

-This version of the song was memorably used in the thriller Fear with Reese Witherspoon and Mark Wahlberg, and later in the Buffy the Vampire Slayer episode "The Prom" in which Buffy dances with Angel.
+This version of the song was memorably used in the thriller Fear with Reese Witherspoon and Mark Wahlberg during a scene in which Wahlberg's character is with Witherspoon's character on a roller coaster and later in the Buffy the Vampire Slayer episode "The Prom", in which Buffy dances with Angel.

+Elisapie Isaac version

+Canadian Inuk musician Elisapie recorded a version of the song, Qimmijuat, translated into her indigenous Inuktitut language.